danieltan1517/chess-jai/README.md

 Type `jai build.jai -- release` to build the release build.

+You need to download the NNUE library https://github.com/dshawul/nnue-probe to run the chess AI.

+The chess GUI uses the glfw3 and gl libraries.

 ## User Interface Features

 * Drag and drop behavior to move pieces